A row of illuminated glamping tents at Lungovita Beach Retreat in Windsor Essex, glowing under the night sky with trees and picnic benches nearby.

 Wake to freshly brewed coffee in a luxurious glamping accommodation near Lynn River and Lynn Valley Trail.

-Private and surrounded by nature, the cozy glamping tents are made with all-Canadian materials, repurposed wood and outfitted with modern amenities to make you feel at home.
+Private and surrounded by nature, the cozy glamping tents are made with all-Canadian materials and repurposed wood and are outfitted with modern amenities like cast iron cookware and an off-grid private shower.

 Operates seasonally.